-P&I insurance covers Members' legal and contractual liabilities in relation to third parties that are incurred during the operation of the entered ship.
-These legal and contractual liabilities are of various nature and could concern people, cargo, pollution as well as other types of liabilities.
+P&I insurance covers Members' legal and contractual liabilities concerning third parties that are incurred during the operation of the entered ship.
+These legal and contractual liabilities are of various nature and could concern people, cargo, pollution, and other types of liabilities.

 P&I insurance developed as an offspring from the mutual Hull Clubs during the second half of the 19th Century.
 The hull cover available on the market left the shipowner exposed to a portion of the liabilities that arose in the case of a collision.
 To provide cover for these and other liability risks, ship owners used existing Hull Clubs or formed new Clubs based on the concept of mutuality.
 By extending the scope of the liabilities covered, the first P&I Clubs were born.

-Having handled complicated P&I matters for more than a century, The Swedish Club has gained experience about large casualty coordination.
-The Club and its staff are well known in the market for a professional, yet practical hands-on approach concerning claims handling and for having a close relationship with its members.
+Having handled complicated P&I matters for more than a century, The Swedish Club has gained large casualty coordination experience.
+The Club and its staff are well known in the market for a professional, yet practical hands-on approach concerning claims handling and having a close relationship with its members.

 Member of the International Group